espressif/esp-thread-br/docs/en/codelab/connectivity.rst

 3.1.
 Bi-directional IPv6 Connectivity
 *************************************

-The ESP Thread Border Router allows the devices on the Wi-Fi and the Thread network to reach each other with IPv6 addresses.
+The ESP Thread Border Router allows the devices on the Wi-Fi/Ethernet and the Thread network to reach each other with IPv6 addresses.

 Hardware Prerequisites
 ------------------------